EddOliver/Nordic-npm/README.md

 # Introduction to this series

-# A Little bit on the problem and why it is important to quantify health markers.
+# A little bit on the problem and why it is important to quantify health markers.

 Our heart beats 115200 times a day, it is such a fine machine that does not stop during our lives.
 However, not many people have the advantage to have this machine in good conditions.
 Many factors of daily life can permanently affect cardiac function.